 February 25, 2013Daystar

 Not long ago most of the major television news channels ran an incredible story about a young child named Don who lost his eyesight to cancer.
-Ultimately, he learned to play cutinsight video games, ride a bike, skate and engaged in sports.
-When the delayed 2020 ...
+Ultimately, he learned how to do a backflip on a trampoline, to play cutinsight video games, ride a ...

 February 18, 2013Daystar